 This 40-credit course covers all National Curriculum subjects in the context of the classroom and will include an emphasis on the Foundation Phase in Wales and its seven areas of learning, and 10 days or equivalent working in a school or schools, in either a voluntarily or paid position.

 Issues of assessment, management and resourcing are discussed as an integral part of these studies, and the course provides an opportunity to explore recent and relevant changes and innovations.
 It is structured to provide plenty of practical experience supported by the relevant theory.

 You will study with other qualified teachers and will review, enhance and consolidate your skills, knowledge and understanding of successful practice in primary education.
 You will also become familiar with recent developments in education systems, methods and practices.

-The Further Professional Development for Returning and Supply Teachers course runs one day a week, currently on a Wednesday, for fifteen weeks beginning in February.
+The Further Professional Development for Returning and Supply Teachers course runs one day a week, currently on a Wednesday, for fifteen weeks beginning on February 28 until July 4, 2018.
 Each session covers a National Curriculum subject of learning or another important theme.

 Assessment is 100% coursework and includes one assignment, which involves the recording of a reflective school diary based on the ten days spent in the primary school of your choice, in order to obtain maximum advantage from the classroom experience.